Adapting Innovative Solutions in Agriculture

 Eligible activities may include:

-One or more of the applied research activities listed in section 3.3 of the Terms and Conditions for this Program:
+One or more applied research activities listed in section 3.3 of the Terms and Conditions for this Program:

 a) Proof of concept activities that assess an innovation under specific conditions to evaluate its potential use for Alberta’s agriculture sectors;